craftyshark/VR_art_gal/README.md

 # VR_art_gal

-I decided to make a little VR Art Gallary for a very special artist.
+A Simple VR Art Gallery

+A work in progress